-He is a Certified Strength and Condi¬tioning Specialist (CSCS) through the National Strength and Conditioning Association (NSCA), a Strength and Conditioning Coach Certified (SCCC) through the Collegiate Strength and Conditioning Coaches Association (CSCCa), and a Certified Sports Nutrition Consultant (CSNC) through the American Fitness Professionals & Associates (AFPA).
+He is a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association (NSCA), a Strength and Conditioning Coach Certified (SCCC) through the Collegiate Strength and Conditioning Coaches Association (CSCCa), a Master Strength and Conditioning Coach (MSCC in May 2020), and a Certified Sports Nutrition Consultant (CSNC) through the American Fitness Professionals & Associates (AFPA).

-Hogan was a four-year starter at center with the University of Alabama from 1997-2000.
-He was a three-time All-SEC pick and All-American at center.
-He started 44 of 45 career games and earned Academic All-SEC honors two years.
-He was the starting center on the 1999 SEC Championship team.
-Hogan was selected as a team captain his senior season, a campaign which also saw him win the Pat Trammell Leadership Award for most outstanding leadership.
-In 2000, Hogan signed a free-agent contract with the Oakland Raiders before going to coach at the University of Georgia.Hogan is a native of Valdosta, Georgia, where he attended Valdosta High School.
-He is married to the former Jennifer Rouzie, and the couple has two sons, Rouzie and JT.
+Hogan was a four-year starter at center with Alabama from 1997-2000 and was a three-time All-SEC pick and All-American at center.
+He started 44 of his 45 career games and also earned Academic All-SEC honors two years.
+Selected a team captain his senior season, Hogan was also the winner of the Pat Trammell Leadership Award for most outstanding leadership.
+At Alabama, Hogan played under MSCC Labaron Caruthers, MSCC Matt Parker, MSCC Paul Helsel III, former MSCC Steve Martin and MSCC Terry Jones.